TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 Then, we have 2 options:

 1. If the aim was to obtain correct order, the algorithm seems to fail.
-2. If the aim was to get to the prediction of the causative mutation, the algorithm  works fine when using the count ratio method.
+2. If the aim was to get the prediction of the causative mutation, the algorithm  works fine when using the count ratio method.

 **Questions I don't know how to answer:**

-1. Which criteria are applied to select the replicate used to define the SNP position?
+1. Which criteria are applied to select the **replicate used to define the SNP position**?
 Which are the differences between using a given group of parameters or another?
+Shouldn't the replicate that is assigned with a higher fitness score be selected?
 2. Why do we need so many parameters to generate the permutations?
+By changing the parameters, I don't see a great improvement in the algorithm performance.
+So, why don't we set the parameters in the algorithm in advance instead of changing them as command line arguments?
+3. What is the meaning of this **'divisions' parameter** that seems to affect the count ratio method so much?
+What happen if we choose one replicate created with 1 division to determine the causal mutation?

 How useful are the fitness methods and the distance metrics used to evaluate their performance?
 -------